Filter Options

 Can I decide my own program on a private safari tour?

 “The answer to this depends on the type of trip you’re on.
 If you’re on a high-end luxury tour, usually only minor changes can be made once the safari has begun.
-This is because most accommodation will have been booked in advance, making major schedule changes complicated.
+This is because most accommodations will have been booked in advance, making major schedule changes complicated.
 When it comes to the day-to-day schedule though, the choice is all yours.
 If you don’t feel like yet another dawn safari, it’s no problem to give it a miss.
 Likewise, if you prefer to spend longer than planned out on a drive or throw in an unplanned village visit, it should be simple to do so.
 On an independent private safari, a safari company does nothing more than supply you with a vehicle and driver.
 On this type of safari, you can make changes without too many issues.
-Again, accommodation bookings might be difficult to alter though.
+Again, accommodations bookings might be difficult to alter though.
 No matter what kind of trip you’re on, a private safari tour means you can choose where and when to stop.”

 4